Transfer Students and STARS

 To receive credit for business courses, your college MUST be AACSB accredited.
 For a global listing of AACSB accredited institutions, please visit the AACSB website.

 The Culverhouse College of Business has a mandatory advising policy.
-Please make an advising appointment within the first three weeks of each Fall and Spring semesters with Deborah Wyatt in 10 Bidgood Hall.
+Please make an advising appointment within the first three weeks of each Fall and Spring semester with Jeff Clark in 10 Bidgood Hall.
 Operations Management or Management Information Systems majors will meet with Heather Davis for advising in 300 Alston Hall.

 Frequently Asked Questions (FAQ)